xabikos/aspnet-webpack/README.md

 There are two development workflows that we can use with webpack.

 ####Bundle creation
 In that scenario every time we execute webpack it will create the bundles in the configured path.
-No live reload is enabled so after every change we need to execute webpack again and refresh the page.
+This is probably not very usefull during development as there is not live reload functionality enabled by default.
+So after every change we need to execute webpack again and refresh the page.

 ####Bundle creation and live reload
 In this case every time we launch our application the webpack dev server is started and creates all the required bundles in the memory.